anglyan/anglyan.github.io/docs/research/electronic.md

 the temperature is so low that [we can control the distribution of dopants](http://dx.doi.org/10.1021/cm2014576).

-I am also interested on the electronic properties of hybrid organic-inorganic materials fabricated via techniques such as sequential infiltration synthesis.
-This technique allows us to take polymers, including 3D printed materials, and infiltrate them with inorganic materials, resulting on composites with novel optical and mechanical properties.
+I am also interested in the electronic properties of hybrid organic-inorganic materials fabricated via techniques such as sequential infiltration synthesis.
+This technique allows us to take polymers, including 3D printed materials, and infiltrate them with inorganic materials, resulting in composites with novel optical and mechanical properties.

 Similarly, I have explored other systems such as wide bandgap